-Your email of choice, whether Gmail’s web portal or a desktop program like Outlook, already comes with a decent set of security tools.
+Whether you use Gmail online or a desktop program like Microsoft Outlook, your email service already comes with a decent set of security tools.
 For example, it can snag suspicious emails and automatically toss them into your spam folder.
-To help out your email client, report spam whenever you find it, which will make it easier for the program to spot something untoward next time.
+To help out, report spam whenever you find it, making it easier for the program to spot something untoward in the future

 Be wary of any email asking you to click a link, especially if it comes out of the blue without any context—and particularly if it comes from someone you don’t know.
 Phishing emails can appear to come from trusted contacts, but they often arrive from bizarre-sounding email addresses.
 To double-check the identity of the sender, and pull up the full header information for suspicious emails.
-To do this in Gmail, for instance, open the drop-down menu for the message then choose Show original.
+To do this in Gmail, for instance, open the drop-down menu (three vertical dots) on the right side of the message, then choose Show original.

 Unfortunately, even a message that comes from a known contact with the correct email address isn’t necessarily safe.
-As we’ve said, if one of your friends or family members is hit by a phishing attack, then their valid email address can be used to send you a dangerous message.
+As we’ve said, if one of your friends or family members is hit by a phishing attack, their valid email address can be used to send you a dangerous message.
 This means that context is key.
 Were you expecting a message with a link in it?
 Does the message make sense?
-If you’re unsure, it’s worth a quick phone call or message over social media to check the email is what it purports to be.
-Ask the same questions before opening attachments: Were you expecting them?
+If you’re unsure, it’s worth a quick phone call or text message to check that the email is what it claims to be.
+Ask the same questions before opening any attachments: Were you expecting them?
 What’s the context?

 Take safety beyond your inbox

 Protecting against shady links and malicious attachments goes beyond your inbox.
 For example, most modern-day browsers come with built-in security measures designed to thwart phishing attempts.
-For best results, make sure your browser of choice is kept up to date at all times (thankfully, browsers usually update automatically).
+For best results, make sure you keep your browser of choice up to date at all times (thankfully, browsers usually update automatically).

 Remember standard email security measures

 As we’ve mentioned before, it’s a good idea to regularly check the plug-ins and add-ons connected to your email inbox.
-This will reveal any third-party programs that have access to your Gmail or Yahoo or Outlook account.
-This is actually the recommended clean-up method for the phishing attack we referred to at the start of this article—removing the app’s permissions means it will no longer have control of your inbox.
+This will reveal any third-party programs that have access to your Gmail, Yahoo, or Outlook account.
+This is actually the recommended clean-up method for the Google Docs phishing attack we referred to at the start of this article—removing the app’s permissions means it will no longer have control of your inbox.

 The place to find these add-on tools varies depending on your setup.
-For Gmail, head to your Google account page and click the link labelled Connected apps & sites.
-After that, select Manage apps and get rid of anything you don’t use regularly or simply don’t recognize.
+For Gmail, head to your Google account page and click the link labeled Data & privacy.
+After that, scroll down to the heading for Data from apps and services you use.
+In the Apps and services box, click Content saved from Google services to delete any Google-run services, or Third-party apps with account access to get rid of anything you don’t use regularly or simply don’t recognize.
 To be clear, many of these add-ons are useful and perfectly safe.
 But from a security point of view, it’s a good idea to keep the number of these tools to a minimum.